 The yearly uptime is calculated based on the months included in that year and those months’ uptime statistics.

-The total uptime is calculated based on all of the months we have been monitored that specific uptime monitor for you.
+The total uptime is calculated based on all of the months we monitored that specific uptime monitor for you.

 The maintenance time is displayed separately, but calculated just the same as explained above.

 In your Uptime Bulk Reports you will see an overall uptime percentage: